zevbo/StateDimensionLogic/README.md

 Often, you will want to write logic that does not estiamte anything about the state.
 In this case, you want to simply return ```Rs.empty```.

-Finally, to create an estimator, you also need to create a set declaring what Sd.t values your estimator returns.
+Finally, to create an Sd_node.t, you also need to create a set declaring what Sd.t values your Sd_node.t returns.
 For example, in the case of update_v.ml we have:
 ```ocaml
 let sds_estiamting = (Set.of_list (module Sd.Packed) [ Sd.pack Sds.v ])
 let node = Sd_node.create logic sds_estiamting